LIFEHUBBER

 AIPOCH Medical Research Skills is a curated library of medical research agent skills designed to work with OpenClaw and other agent platforms across evidence review, protocol design, data analysis, and academic writing.

 The project presents itself as a structured skills library for medical research workflows.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is